Yonyar/DTech-HW/README.md

    Datasheet component have all specs and also have some examples as circuit with capacitor values to improve DC signal.
 Of course we should take it into account if necessary.

    However, we can anticipate an issue...
    > ⚠️ What?
-Inputs and Output pins of ESP32 work at 3.3V, not 5V!
+To get low energy compsuption we should supply our HW at 3.3V.
+Inputs and Output pins of ESP32 work at 3.3V, not 5V, so it's enough!

    💡 Again, we found other easy solution: AMS1117 -> 3.3V Regulator. *Surprised?
 I guess not.*